ai/plain_record/README.md

      ```

 9. To get one entry use `first` method, which also can take matchers.
 You can
-   access for properties and text by methods with same name:
+   access for fields and text by methods with same name:

      ```ruby
     post = Post.first(title: /first/)